theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/abap-reports/report-extraction-define.md

-The following section shows how to use the Report Component. <br>
+The following section shows how to use the Report component. <br>

 {% include _content/en/abap-reports/report-workflow.md %}